Maui > North/Central > Haiku

 If the Road to Hana is more than you feel like taking on, then Twin Falls is a smashing solution.
-This hike is manageable for all, with lower waterfalls at the 5 minute marker and upper waterfalls a mile up the road.
-The natural foliage graces these paths, and you'll soon find yourself waiting for Tarzan to swing from the hanging vines of this very tropical rainforest.
+This hike is manageable for all, with lower waterfalls 5 minutes from the parking lot and upper waterfalls another mile up the path.
+The natural foliage graces these paths, and you’ll soon find yourself waiting for Tarzan to swing from the hanging vines of this very tropical rainforest.
 Make sure to bring your wallet along for locally made coconut candy or a freshly squeezed cane juice from the Wailele Farm Stand.
 For more information, please visit Twin Falls Maui.

 General Haiku Maui Information

 This northern village is about 2 miles inland from the beach and is tucked snuggly into the rainforest.
 You will find most of the roads are paved, but beware of the many potholes that frequent the streets.
 To benefit you and others on the road, driving slowly is the best mode.
 And then you’ll get a chance to gaze out at the goats and horses put out to pasture amongst the rolling green hills.

 It may be sunny on the other side of the island, but make sure to bring something warm to the North Shore.
-Haiku is known for it's lush greenery, and that comes with the price of a decent amount of rain.
-The winds also tend to pick up on this side, so don't let underdressing ruin your Haiku experience!
+Haiku is known for its lush greenery, and that comes with the price of a decent amount of rain.
+The winds also tend to pick up on this side of the island, so don’t let underdressing ruin your Haiku experience!
 Check out the current weather forecast here: Haiku Weather Report

 Grooving and Shaking